pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

-Enough nuts and bolts, how do we write these things?!
+Enough nuts and bolts, how should we write these things?!
 ]

 ???